DocNow/twarc/docs/tutorial.md

 # Twarc Tutorial

-TODO: Sentence case for all of the titles.

 Twarc is a command line tool for collecting Twitter data via Twitter's web Application Programmer Interface (API).
 This tutorial is aimed at researchers who are new to collecting social media data, and who might be unfamiliar with command line interfaces.

 By the end of this tutorial, you will have: